 Every month, we feature an employee at Lab651.
-We want to celebrate our unique and creative group – as well as let you get to know the team behind the IoT magic!
+We want to celebrate our unique and creative group – as well as let you get to know the team!

-This month, we’re featuring our co-founder, Justin Grammens.
+This month, we’re featuring our Founder + CEO, Justin Grammens.

 Here’s what he shared with us: